lindatarod85/js-frameworks-course-assignment/README.md

 ![image](https://i.postimg.cc/rmtqmFCK/Skjermbilde-2024-05-06-kl-17-07-01.png)

-An E-commerce website where items can be bought.
+An E-commerce website where products can be viewed and bought.

 ## Description